v-tisip/windows-uwp-pr.de-de/windows-apps-src/publish/generate-promotional-codes.md

 -   Überprüfen der Werbecodenutzung

 > [!NOTE]
-> Sie können Werbecodes generieren, auch wenn Sie für [Sichtbarkeit](set-app-pricing-and-availability.md#visibility) die Option **Stop acquisition: Any customer with a direct link can see the product’s Store listing, but they can only download it if they owned the product before, or have a promotional code and are using a Windows 10 device.** ausgewählt haben.
+> Sie können Werbecodes generieren, auch wenn Sie für **Make this product available but not discoverable in the Store** die Option **Stop acquisition: Any customer with a direct link can see the product’s Store listing, but they can only download it if they owned the product before, or have a promotional code and are using a Windows 10 device** im Abschnitt Übermittlung [Erkennbarkeit](choose-visibility-options.md#discoverability) ausgewählt haben.

 Hinweis: Ihre App muss die abschließende Veröffentlichungsphase des [App-Zertifizierungsprozesses](the-app-certification-process.md) bestehen, bevor Kunden einen Werbecode zur Installation einlösen können.